-The ECI ecretariat budget is not a charge on the Consolidated Fund of India, but is a voted allotment approved in Parliament.
-According to an agreement between the central government and state governments, the administrative expenditures are wholly met through budget grants of the central government’s Ministry of Law and Justice.
-This budget is used for ommissioner and staff salaries and operating expenses, including the cost of some centrally supplied equipment such as electronic voting machines.
-In 201314, the EC’s budget was 656,200,000.
-The ECI has not had any major problems securing the funding necessary to fulfill its mandate politicians are loath to interfere with its funding requests.
+The ECI Secretariat’s budget is not a charge on the Consolidated Fund of India, but is a voted allotment approved in Parliament.
+According to an agreement between the central government and state governments, the Secretariat’s administrative expenditures are wholly met through budget grants of the central government’s Ministry of Law and Justice.
+This budget is used for commissioner and staff salaries and the Secretariat’s operating expenses, including the cost of some centrally supplied equipment, such as electronic voting machines.
+In 2013–2014, the ECI’s budget was 656,200,000 rupees.
+The ECI has not had any major problems securing the funding necessary to fulfill its mandate because politicians are loath to interfere with its funding requests.

-MandatePowersResponsibilities
+Mandate, Powers and Responsibilities

 Many of the powers and functions of the ECI are referred to in the Representation of the People Act, 1950.
-This legislation describes authority to oversee the preparation of electoral rolls and appoint chief electoral officers, district election officers and electoral registration officers for each tate.
-The responsibility delimit electoral boundaries is vested with a separate Delimitation Commission.
-The is represented on and provides support to this body.
+This legislation describes its authority to oversee the preparation of electoral rolls and appoint chief electoral officers, district election officers and electoral registration officers for each state.
+The responsibility for delimiting electoral boundaries is vested with a separate Delimitation Commission.
+The ECI is represented on, and provides support to, this body.

-The Representation of the People Act, 1951 further defined the powers by laying out somewhat more detailed provisions for conducting elections.
-These changes gave the some important tools for administering elections, including the to select date, appoint additional election officers (such as returning officers and observers use voting machines and publish election results. was also given the responsibility for allocating broadcast time on the state-owned cable television network and other electronic media and the powers of a civil court investigat complaints and enforc the election rules.
+The Representation of the People Act, 1951 further defined the ECI’s powers by laying out somewhat more detailed provisions for conducting elections.
+These changes gave the ECI some important tools for administering elections, including the authority to select election dates, appoint additional election officers (such as returning officers and observers), use voting machines and publish election results.
+It was also given the responsibility for allocating broadcast time on the state-owned cable television network and other electronic media and the powers of a civil court to investigate complaints and enforce the election rules.

-In 1989, the was amended to give the additional responsibility for registering political parties candidate nominations and monitoring political contributions and election expenses. strict framework around party registration to prevent “in name only” parties from contesting elections.
-In an effort to enforce campaignfinanc rules, the appoints financial observers to monitor the expenses of the participants during an election and requires parties and candidates to file financial reports.
-The use of financial observers is thought to have reduced the level of illegal spending during campaigns but, as discussed below, it has not brought the problem under control.
+In 1989, the Act was amended to give the ECI additional responsibility for registering political parties and candidate nominations and monitoring political contributions and election expenses.
+The ECI imposed a strict framework around party registration to prevent “in name only” parties from contesting elections.
+In an effort to enforce campaign-financing rules, the ECI appoints financial observers to monitor the expenses of the participants during an election and requires parties and candidates to file financial reports.
+The use of financial observers is thought to have reduced the level of illegal spending during campaigns, but, as discussed below, it has not brought the problem under control.

-The has no regulatory powers.
-Electoral lawmaking powers rest with both ouses of Parliament and state legislatures, but any new or amended laws mae are to be used to fill in voids left by the principl laws. aws passed by states must be consistent with and cannot override constitutional provisions or ascendant Acts of Parliament.
-However, before governments at the national or state levels can make or change any of the rules for conducting elections, the.
+The ECI has no regulatory powers.
+Electoral law-making powers rest with both Houses of Parliament and the state legislatures, but any new or amended laws they make are to be used only to fill in voids left by the principal laws.
+Laws passed by the states must be consistent with, and cannot override, constitutional provisions or ascendant Acts of Parliament.
+However, before governments at the national or state levels can make or change any of the rules for conducting elections, they must consult the ECI.